Faculty & Staff

 Contact Professor Hamilton at firstname.lastname@example.org

-Jack T. Lane is the Box Office and House Manager for the Louis Armstrong Theatre.
-He has worked in box office management for over 25 years.
+Jack is the Box Office and Program Technician for the Haas Center for Performing Arts.
+He has worked in box office management for over 30 plus years.
 He has negotiated, booked and managed a national touring Broadway series for over 20 years in Grand Rapids and was a member of the Broadway League.
-He earned his BA from Western Michigan University and is continuing his Master’s degree in Public Administration at GVSU.
-He has served twelve years as a school board member for the Lowell Area Schools and currently is serving on the Lowell Arts! for the past nine years.
+He earned his BA from Western Michigan University and received his Master’s degree in Public Administration at GVSU.
+He has served twelve years as a school board member for the Lowell Area Schools and the Lowell Arts! for the past eleven years.

 Contact Jack at firstname.lastname@example.org